CyVerse-learning-materials/foss/docs/03_documentation_communication.md

     Upon pushing changes, a `gh-pages` branch will be automatically created by the GitHub Action; it is where the website is rendered from.

+There are 2 ways of doing this exercise:

+- Direction A: Forking or Importing a [pre existing template](https://github.com/CyVerse-learning-materials/FOSS-mkdocs-template)
+- Direction B: Creating the materials by yourself.

+Here below are the steps for Direction B.

 The workflow for this exercise is the following: